-All future RECON students must attend BRC – BASIC RECON COURSE taught at the School of Infantry (SOI) West RECON Training Company in Camp Pendleton, CA. The Basic RECON Course consists of three phases:
+All future RECON students must attend a Basic RECON Course, or BRC, taught at the School of Infantry (SOI) West RECON Training Company in Camp Pendleton, California.
+The course consists of three phases:

 - Phase 2 is three weeks long and concentrates on small unit tactics, mission planning and includes a nine-day exercise in full mission profiles.

 - Phase 3 is two weeks and focuses on the maritime mission.
-Held in Coronado, CA, the Marine will conduct amphibious reconnaissance, boat operations and nautical navigation.
+Held in Coronado, California, the Marine will conduct amphibious reconnaissance, boat operations and nautical navigation.

 Army Ranger School

 And many other SOCOM, Army and Navy Special Warfare Schools

 RECON battalions remained as part of the USMC divisions and continue to perform missions for the deployed USMC commander.
 BRC is open to Marines and Navy hospital corpsman.